harness/developer-hub/kb/cloud-cost-management/cloud-cost-management-faqs.md

 #### Can we fine tune EC2 recommendations ?

-Yes, you can tune ec 2 recommendations provided you do it for cross family changes
+Yes, you can set instance family preferences for ec2 recommendations.

 #### Can we apply "preferred instance families" across all recommendations ?

-No you would have to manually apply preferrred instance families across individual recopmmnedations.
+No, you would have to manually apply preferred instance families for each recommendation.

 #### Do we surface asset governance recommendations at the perspective level?

-At this time, we do not provide asset governance recommendations at the perspective level.
-All asset governance-enforced rules are automatically surfaced as recommendations.
+No, we do not provide asset governance recommendations at the perspective level."

 ### Governance